 However, to keep the look simple, the owner didn’t want a new final, nor to use white in the soldier course of brickwork around the new window.
 Inside, new steels were inserted into the ceiling cavity rather than below it, to create a level internal ceiling.

 The cost: The project cost around £46,500 for materials and construction.

-The design brief: To create a room of dimensions more appropriate to the size of this detached villa in Salisbury, Wiltshire, architect Haydn Bennett designed a single-storey extension to fill in the corner between the house’s front main section and the narrower rear wing.
+The design brief: To create a room of dimensions more appropriate to the size of this detached villa in Salisbury, Wiltshire, architect Haydn Bennett designed a single-storey side return extension to fill in the corner between the house’s front main section and the narrower rear wing.

 Part of the wall containing the window was removed, and although a new window provides light and a garden view, there was limited room for it.
 To keep the space bright, a strip of roof glazing was incorporated between the house wall and extension roof, extending to create a back door canopy.
 Oak beams project to carry the roof overhang.

 The cost: The project cost £70,000, including materials and construction.

 4. A £92,400 kitchen extension

 The design brief: Architects Jeff Kahane + Associates designed a new kitchen extension for this north London Victorian terraced house.
 Permission was obtained to retain and extend the roof terrace, and the materials used echo the industrial style of the kitchen.
 The owners preferred spray-finished timber doors and windows to bi-fold doors, and steel sheet balustrade panels minimise the shading of the neighbours’ terrace.